statsmodels/statsmodels/README.txt

     $ python demo.py logit
     does a quick demo of the regularization using logistic regression.

+l1_demo/sklearn_compare.py
+    $ python sklearn_compare.py
+    Plots a comparison of regularization paths.
+Modify the source to use different datasets.

 statsmodels/discrete/l1_cvxopt.py
     _fit_l1_cvxopt_cp()
         Fit likelihood model using l1 regularization.
 Use the CVXOPT package.